 D.C.
 High Schools Come Under Fire After Report Confirms Widespread Graduation Scandal at Ballou.
 Other pinnacle-performing cities include Chicago and Atlanta, which have visible statistically enormous gains in all four age/problem groupings of NAEP’s Trial Urban District Assessment (a group of 27 large urban districts whose test results are measured and tracked like states) for the reason that 2007.
 Scores in Los Angeles have jumped in 3 out of 4 groupings, and San Diego and Boston have made enhancements in two out of 4.

 A word on city outcomes: Though the TUDA software commenced in 2002, many districts have best these days volunteered to participate.
-Consequently, some districts of hobby don’t have long-walking NAEP information.
-But simply in view that 2013, late entry Miami-Dade County has boosted its ratings in fourth-grade reading and math.
+Consequently, some hobby districts won’t have long-walking NAEP information.
+But simply in view that in 2013, late entry Miami-Dade County boosted its ratings in fourth-grade reading and math.
 Unfortunately, the news isn’t pleasant for every mayor and governor.
 Ten states (Alaska, Delaware, Kansas, Montana, North Dakota, South Carolina, South Dakota, Texas, Vermont, and Wisconsin) saw declines throughout multiple age/situation pairings.
-Alaska, Delaware, Montana, North Dakota, and Vermont have all visible the most important declines in scholar scores in three out of four groupings because of 2007.
+Alaska, Delaware, Montana, North Dakota, and Vermont have all visible the most important reductions in scholar scores in three out of four groupings because of 2007.

-For towns, the most important losers when you consider that 2013 encompass Philadelphia (down in fourth- and 8th-grade math), Dallas (down in fourth-grade reading and eighth-grade math), and Baltimore (down in fourth- and eighth-grade reading and fourth-grade math).
-It’s also worth keeping in mind that this year’s check departs pretty substantially from previous iterations as it turned into administered to students on capsules rather than paper and pencil.
-The shift has spurred some hypotheses approximately whether or not low-income students, who’re much less in all likelihood to get entry to the records era at domestic, might see their scores artificially depressed due to unfamiliarity with checking out the layout.
+For towns, the most important losers when you consider that 2013 encompasses Philadelphia (down in fourth- and 8th-grade math), Dallas (down in fourth-grade reading and eighth-grade math), and Baltimore (down in fourth- and eighth-grade reading and fourth-grade math).
+It’s also worth remembering that this year’s check departs substantially from previous iterations, as it was administered to students on capsules rather than paper and pencil.
+The shift has spurred some hypotheses about whether students, who are much less likely to the records era domestically, might see their scores artificially depressed due to unfamiliarity with checking out the layout.